suryanshmak/vscode-advanced-file/README.md

 ## Features

-- No need to rely on the vscode.quickOpen
+- No need to rely on `vscode.quickOpen`
 - Create, rename, delete, open files/folders without relying on the sidebar
 - Jump to specific lines